SchulzLab/SNEEP/docs/examples.rst

 Note, that we specified the output directory with the -o flag as examples/SNEEP_output_expression/.

-Example 2: Consider only SNPs in open chromatin of the cell type ir tissue of interest
+Example 2: Consider only SNPs in open chromatin of the cell type for cell type of interest
 ---------------------------------------------------------------------------------------

 If open chromatin data of your cell type of interest is available, it is possible to integrate this data and automatically exclude SNPs from the analysis in closed, most likely inactive chromatin regions.